sherifmagdy32/gaming_os_tweaker/README.md

 > I didnt have the opportunity to test every game, but most without Anti Cheats should be working, except maybe VR/Mixed Reality.
 If anyone find any issue, feel free to create an issue and/or PR.

-> If you have any suggestions, additions or correction, feel free to create an issue and/or PR.
+> If you have any suggestions, additions or corrections, feel free to create an issue and/or PR.

 ---